Lincoln Museum, Lincolnshire: Buildings

 The Usher Gallery was built to house the collection of James Ward Usher, using funds he bequeathed for the purpose.
-It was designed by the architect, Sir Reginald Blomfield and was officially opened on 25 May 1927 by the Prince of Wales.
-It is a simple building faced in stone with brick panels separated by simplified Tuscan pilasters above which is a frieze decorated with triglyphs and a roof line finished with a balustrade.
+It was designed by the architect Sir Reginald Blomfield and was officially opened on 25 May 1927 by the Prince of Wales.
+It is a simple building faced in stone with brick panels separated by simplified Tuscan pilasters, above which is a frieze decorated with triglyphs and a roofline finished with a balustrade.
 The portico, central in the south façade, is topped by a broken pediment and urn finials.
-It stands in a small park on the hillside looking southwards across the lower town.
+The gallery stands in a small park on the hillside looking southwards across the lower town.

-The Usher Gallery is the only purpose-built public art gallery in Lincolnshire and a Grade II* Listed Building.
-The Usher is owned by Lincoln City Council but leased to Lincolnshire County Council.
+The Usher Gallery is the only purpose-built public art gallery in Lincolnshire. and a Grade II* listed building.
+The Usher is owned by Lincoln City Council but is leased to Lincolnshire County Council.

-Following an architectural design competition managed by RIBA Competitions, Panter Hudspith Architects (project architect, Hugh Strange) designed the new building and it was opened in October 2005 after much hard work including an archaeological excavation.
-Despite the building having been designed to rest above the Roman horizon, at the foot of the pit for the lift shaft, was found the corner of a mosaic-paved passage which had been laid around a courtyard.
+Following an architectural design competition managed by RIBA Competitions, Panter Hudspith Architects, led by Simon Hudspith, designed the new building.
+It was opened in October 2005 after much work, which included an archaeological excavation.
+Despite the building having been designed to rest above the Roman horizon, at the foot of the pit for the lift shaft was found the corner of a mosaic-paved passage which had been laid around a courtyard.

 Much of the new building is faced and paved with Ancaster stone and borrows the concept of the glass-covered courtyard from the British Museum in a feature reminiscent of a medieval alley.

-The main entrance is at the northern, uphill end and leads past, to the left, the café which faces south across a courtyard and to the right, the shop.
-Passing the reception desk leads to the orientation hall which is the glass-covered 'alley' passing east to west.
+The main entrance is at the northern, uphill end and leads past, to the left, the café, which faces south across a courtyard, and, to the right, the shop.
+Passing the reception desk leads to the orientation hall, which is the glass-covered "alley" passing east to west.
 From it, the visitor reaches auditorium where video or personal introductions to the museum or to education courses may be given; the education suite; the archaeological collection or the New Curtois Gallery, where touring exhibitions are housed.
 Below these last two, at the downhill end of the building, are the stores and workshops which service the whole.